Dimitry4Now/Smart-Home/README.md

 ![MIT_Screen](https://github.com/Dimitry4Now/Smart-Home/assets/68469701/255ceb4a-22fc-47e1-8db2-f219210a1909)

+The project file(.aia) can be found in the android folder of this project.

 ## Arduino part

 On the arduino side of things, we are parsing the input from the bluetooth(recieved by the Android application) and doing stuff according to it.
 We tried to segment the code into functions so it is more readable.We tried to comment all parts of the code as well.